-Graduation Requirements: select the courses you need to meet district graduation requirements College Entrance Requirements ("a-g"): select courses you need to meet college entrance requirements Career Plans: select academy courses that can help you explore possible future career options Parent Approval: talk with parents about your choices and have them sign the course selection worksheet Teacher Recommendation: discuss course choices with teachers and get their recommendations
+Graduation Requirements: select the courses you need to meet district graduation requirements College Entrance Requirements ("a-g"): select courses you need to meet minimum college entrance requirements

+Career Plans: select academy and pathway courses that can help you explore possible future career options Parent Approval: talk with parents/guardians about your choices and have them sign the course selection worksheet

+Teacher Recommendation: discuss course choices with teachers and get their recommendations

 - 2. Read the information yourself and pursue more information when you need it.
 Involve your parents.
-Talk to counselors, teachers and administrators who you trust and who know your capabilities and aspirations.
-Please note that students must complete geometry and algebra 2 to be eligible for a four-year college or university.
-Please note that the choices which are appropriate for your friends may not be the right ones for you. - 3.
+Talk to counselors, teachers, and administrators who you trust and who know your capabilities and aspirations.
+Please note that students must complete Geometry and Algebra 2 to be eligible for a four-year college or university.
+This is YOUR educational path.
+The choices which are appropriate for your friends may not be the right ones for you. - 3.
 Consider college entrance requirements when making your choices.
 Even if you are undecided about college now, the more challenging your educational experience in high school, the more options await you after graduation.
-When in doubt, always choose the more rigorous course or sequence of courses (see page 9).
-A recent College Board study disclosed that the more high school academic work students complete, the greater their standardized test performance such as on the SAT or ACT. - 4.
+When in doubt, always choose the more rigorous course or sequence of courses. - 4.
 In any given subject area, take classes in sequence.
 Check the prerequisites of each course to see if you qualify to take the course.
 It is better to complete subject area sequences, i.e., beginning art, intermediate art, and advanced art. - 5.
-Refer to the graduation requirements (page 1) which will guide you in fulfilling the subject and credit requirements.
-Use the four year plan worksheet (page 8) as your checklist.
+Refer to the graduation requirements which will guide you in fulfilling the subject and credit requirements.
+Use the four-year plan worksheet as your checklist.
 Include the need to repeat classes if you have received a "D" or failed a class.
 "Ds" must be made up for four-year college or university entrance requirements unless applying for community college.
 "Fs" must be made up for high school graduation.
-The four year educational plan that you choose (page 9) must include all of the high school graduation requirements.
+The four-year educational plan that you choose must include all of the high school graduation requirements.
 Note: courses repeated for a grade improvement may not earn credit.
-See your counselor for more information - 6.
-Businesses have advised that the best way to train students for careers it to teach them to read, write, compute, be on time and get along with others.
+See your counselor for more information. - 6.
+Businesses have advised that the best way to train students for careers is to teach them to read, write, compute, be on time and get along with others.
 Students will need transferable skills in order to be competitive in the 21st century.
-Making thoughtful choices now will better prepare you for future careers.
+Making thoughtful choices now will better prepare for future careers.